GOB52/gob_GC0308/README.en.md

 ### Replace
 * set\_contrast
 Use esp32-camera's set_contrast, which does not rewrite the internal status, so use my own.

+## QR code recognition
+ESP32QRCodeReader is a large configuration including camera tasks and can only work with cameras that can output PIXFORMAT\_GRAYSCALE.
+Therefore, the recognition part is independent, and a conversion mechanism to grayscale is included to enable recognition even with cameras that cannot output grayscale.
+You can use camera\_fb\_t* with QRCodeRecognizer or your own quirc object to recognize and retrieve.
+The pixel format of the camera supports PIXFORMAT\_JPEG, PIXFORMAT\_RAW <ins>**other than.**</ins>

 ## Note
 You can switch to or add your own methods by rewriting the information in sensor\_t obtained by esp\_camera\_sensor\_get().